Shock Canadian Ice hockey defeats

 1998 Winter Olympics

-The Olympics always attracts some incredible Australian sports betting action, and this was no doubt the case when it came to the Canadian ice hockey team’s participation the 1998 Winter Olympics in Nagano, Japan.
+The Olympics always attracts some incredible betting online USA action, and this was no doubt the case when it came to the Canadian ice hockey team’s participation the 1998 Winter Olympics in Nagano, Japan.
 With a semi-final match at stake and Canada attempting to advance to the first gold medal game involving NHL players, a decision was made to bench star forward Wayne Gretzky, a decision which many think cost Canada the match to the Czech Republic.

 However, this wasn’t the only mistake made by the management team during the 1998 Winter Olympics, and many agree that Canada was doomed before they even set a skate on the ice.
 Unpopular decisions were made regarding the Canadian Olympic team picks, and many of the NHL star players retired ahead of the Olympic season, marking a transitional time for team Canada.
 No matter what the cause was, Canada ultimately suffered a 3-2 defeat to the Czech Republic and then lost the bronze medal match to Finland, ending their 1998 Olympic dreams for good.